Jo Dyer – CEO

 Natasha Younger – Finance & Administration Manager

 Natasha joined the Sydney Writers' Festival team in 2013.
 Prior to moving to Sydney she worked for seven years as the Event and Program Manager for the MBS Festival in London.
-With over ten years experience in systems, events and teams, Natasha’s love of learning new things, music and the arts have influenced her career from the onset.
+With over ten years experience in systems, events and teams, Natasha’s love of learning, words, and the arts have influenced her career from the onset.
 Working with Sydney Writers’ Festival combines Natasha’s passion for new ideas and events that inspire, with the alphabet, filing systems and the world of literature.

 Tamara Zimet – Associate Director